awsdocs/aws-elemental-mediapackage-user-guide/doc_source/asset-create.md

 1. Choose **Ingest assets**\.

+ Ingesting a VOD asset is an asynchronous action\.
+The time it takes before an asset becomes available for playback can vary based on several factors, such as asset duration and asset complexity\.
+You can track when a VOD asset is ready for playback by monitoring the CloudWatch `VodAssetPlayable` events that MediaPackage sends when the asset is ready for playback\.
+For more information, see [](cloudwatch-events-example.md#vod-asset-playable)\.

 If you exceed the quotas for your account when you're creating a packaging configuration, you get an error\.
 If you get an error similar to Too many requests, please try again\.
 Resource limit exceeded, either you have exceeded the API request quotas, or you have already reached the maximum number of packaging groups allowed on your account\.
 If this is your first group, or if you think you mistakenly received this error, use the Service Quotas console to [request quota increases](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/services/mediapackage/quotas)\.
 For more information about quotas in MediaPackage, see [Quotas in AWS Elemental MediaPackage](quotas.md)\.